500k-agency/500k-agency.github.io/_posts/2025-01-23-landing-first-client-as-a-solo-software-agency.md

 3. Share your experiences (not services)
 4. Let your expertise speak for itself

+Here's [a list of
+communities](https://github.com/pxue/awesome-startup-communities) I frequently use.

 Today at 500K Agency, we still get most of our best clients through community connections and referrals.
 It's slower than aggressive outbound tactics, but it builds a foundation that lasts.